campswim/veloraptors/README.md

   a.
 Styling

     - WPForms Lite plugin's text-area placeholder's font made the placeholder invisible, requiring custom CSS.
-    - Adding a membership level of "board member," but hiding it from being available for registration by site visitors required JavaScript and CSS.
+    - Adding a membership level of "board member," but hiding it from being available for registration by site visitors required custom JavaScript and CSS.
-    - With only one membership level available for the club, the "Most Popular" tag automatically rendered on the level's registration card required CSS to hide it.
+    - With only one membership level available for the club, the "Most Popular" tag automatically rendered on the level's registration card required custom JavaScript to hide it.
     - Elementor's image carousel's navigation arrows had to be hidden via custom CSS in mobile, because of the fact that the carousel's height, upon wich the arrows' location is based, is fixed and determined by the photo in the colleciton with the greatest height value.
     - Because of the complexity of BuddyPress's style-settings UI, some paragraph and anchor tags' color had to be addressed with custom CSS.
     - Sometimes Elementor doesn't update the background image of a post's banner.
 To fix this, the Background Type of the inner-section block of the post-title template (under GhostPool Templates) has to be set to default, saved, and then set back to Featured Image and duly save again.